AndreaMLarson/Project-13/README.md

   - _TODO: Enter the playbook file._
 This document contains the following details:
-- Description of the Topologuy
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use